BioBoost/word-blaster-solution/README.md

 Basically we need a class that has some methods that can request a word from the user, output the next word, output some stats about his/her score and so on.
 This class will not need to track any state as each method call will require all the needed information to be supplied.
 The `Game` class tracks all state here.

 The end result should be a `Game` class without a single `cout`, `getline` or `cin`.
 The `UserIO` methods should not contain any game logic.
 This means that for example the comparison of the generated word and the user input should happen in the game class.

+### Step 7 - A Score class

+At the moment no score is tracked for the player.
+One could state that we could just track the number of wrongly typed words in the Game class but if the scoring mechanism will get a bit more complex, it will needs it's own class.

+For the moment we can use the length of the word as a score parameter.
+Later we can add timing and such.

+In one of the following steps we will also be adding a `Player` to the game to which an object of `Score` will belong.

+Game will need to track the `Score` of the current game.
+An attribute can be added to the class for this.

+Let's also add a method to `UserIO` to output the final score of the user.